ke5C2Fin/vim-yamlpath/README.md

 # vim-yamlpath
-Show YAML Path in Vim
+An extremely nieve YAML parser to display the YAML path in Vim